nickurban/cursor-cloud-agent-elixir-config/README.md

 Despite the simplicity of these configuration files, it took me a while to find exactly the right  setup, so I thought I'd share them.

-Feel free to make improvements and send PRs!
+Feel free to make improvements or use this as the basis for your own configuration.

 ## Installation

-Simply copy this Dockerfile and environment.json files into the .cursor folder of your project.
+Copy this Dockerfile, environment.json, and install.sh into the .cursor folder of your project.

+## Skills

+Note, the install script will copy the skills from https://github.com/nickurban/elixir-phoenix-ash-skills into .codex/skills in the runtime (which is used by Cursor as well as Codex).

 ## Customization

-`environment.json` may need to be customized:
+`install.sh` or `environment.json` may need to be customized to install (or not install) different things, or to skip copying over the skills mentioned above.

-- If you are not using dialyzer, remove that from environment.json.
-- If you are using Ash, replace `mix ecto.setup` with `mix ash.setup`.
-- If you are using node, add `npm --prefix assets install` to the install line, e.g.

 ## AGENTS.md